-In an effort to address the unmet need for affordable housing for low income people with disabilities, specifically HIV/AIDS, AIRS embarked upon a five year strategic plan that set out to double the number of housing units that it owns and/or operates from 115 to 230 units by 2008.
-After more than two years of market research, analysis, and organizational development, the AIRS Board of Directors worked with staff to draft a business plan for the creation of a wholly owned subsidiary, now known as Empire Homes of Maryland, Inc. (EHM).
+To address the unmet need for affordable housing for low-income people with disabilities, specifically, HIV/AIDS, AIRS embarked upon a five-year strategic plan that set out to double the number of housing units that it owns and/or operates from 115 to 230 units by 2008.
+After more than two years of market research, analysis, and organizational development, the AIRS Board of Directors worked with staff to draft a business plan for creating a wholly-owned subsidiary, now known as Empire Homes of Maryland, Inc. (EHM).

-Prior to becoming a separate entity, EHM functioned as the Property & Asset division of AIRS.
-EHM applied for and received non-profit designation and currently provides a continuum of housing options that include transitional housing, scattered site independent living, and single family homes for families, mid-size multifamily buildings, and an assisted living facility.
-We serve very low incomes of 0-30% of area median income.
+Before becoming a separate entity, EHM functioned as the Property & Asset division of AIRS.
+EHM applied for and received its non-profit designation and currently provides a continuum of housing options that include transitional housing, scattered site independent living, single-family homes for families, mid-size multifamily buildings, and an assisted living facility.
+We serve very low incomes of 0-30% of the area median income.
 Our creative use of resources has ensured that no individual pays more than 30% of their income for housing.

-Through strategic planning and growth, AIRS own and/or operates permanent supportive housing for over 500 households throughout Baltimore City and County and services to over 2,000 individuals annually.
+Through strategic planning and growth, AIRS owns and/or operates permanent supportive housing to over 500 households throughout Baltimore City and County and services over 2,000 individuals annually.

 Your support and contributions will enable us to surpass our goals and increase our service capacity throughout the region.